 2 (yearlong course)

-This course can be applied towards .5 of high school credit.
+This course is not eligible for high school credit.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.